 • Scarlet fever.

-But in addition to childhood infections, allergic reactions to any substances (food, pollen, animal hair, medicines) cannot be ruled out.
-But a cough with a rash without fever can have a completely different origin, being signs of two unrelated conditions.
-In any of the cases, a thorough differential diagnosis will help to establish the cause.
+But in addition to childhood infections, allergic reactions to any substances (food, pollen, animal dander, medications) cannot be ruled out.
+But a cough with a rash without fever can have completely different origins, being signs of two unrelated conditions.
+In any case, a thorough differential diagnosis will help to establish the cause.

 Symptoms

-The clinical picture of the disease consists of individual symptoms that the doctor identifies during the interview and physical examination.
-First, he asks the parents and the child himself what worries him, how the disease began and how it manifested itself.
-Then the subjective information is supplemented by the results of examination, palpation (feeling), percussion (percussion) and auscultation (listening).
-This creates an idea of the pathology, which makes it possible to make a preliminary diagnosis.
+The clinical picture of the disease consists of individual symptoms that are identified by the doctor during a survey and physical examination.
+First, he finds out from the parents and the child himself what is bothering him, how the disease began and how it manifested itself.
+Subjective information is then supplemented by the results of inspection, palpation (feeling), percussion (tapping) and auscultation (listening).
+This creates an idea of the pathology, allowing a preliminary diagnosis to be made.

 Measles

 Measles is a highly contagious infection that is caused by a virus.
-The pathogen is very easily transmitted from the patient by airborne droplets in children's groups and places of mass gathering of people.
-After the incubation (latent) period, the temperature gradually rises (up to 39 degrees), the phenomena of intoxication (weakness, malaise, loss of appetite) increase.
-At the same time, inflammatory changes appear in the upper respiratory tract:
+The pathogen is very easily transmitted from a patient by airborne droplets in children's groups and crowded places.
+After the incubation (hidden) period, the temperature gradually rises (up to 39 degrees), and intoxication symptoms increase (weakness, malaise, loss of appetite).
+At the same time, inflammatory changes appear in the upper parts of the respiratory tract:

 • Sore throat.